 Here are tips to help you avoid summer allergy triggers.

-- Try to stay indoors whenever the pollen count is high.
+- Try to stay indoors whenever the pollen count and smog is high.

-- Keep your doors and windows closed whenever possible to keep allergens out.
+- Keep your doors and windows closed and air condition on whenever possible to keep allergens out.
 Use an air purifier.

 - Clean air filters in your home often.
 Clean bookshelves, vents, and other places where pollen can collect.